nehaljwani/team.exiv2.org/book/IMaEA.md

 #### UNICODE path support

-There is a build option EXIV2\_ENABLE\_WIN\_UNICODE which may be used on Windows (Visual Studio, MinGW/msys2 and Cygwin64) to build support for UNICODE paths.
+There is a build option EXIV2\_ENABLE\_WIN\_UNICODE which may be used on Windows when building with Visual Studio.
 This is useful for applications using wchar\_t path strings.
 I believe this is the default for most applications using the Qt libraries.
 This version of the library can be used by other applications such as command-line utilities which link wmain().
 When the library is build with UNICODE path support, the char versions of the API are also built.

 Please be aware that this feature only applies to paths.
-Using UNICODE in UserComments and other fields is explained in the Exiv2 man page and discussed in more detail below under the title _**Character Set Encoding**_.
+Using UNICODE in UserComments and other Tags is explained in the Exiv2 man page and discussed in more detail below under the title _**Character Set Encoding**_.

 Here is a typical build sequence to build with UNICODE path support for Visual Studio: